moodleulpgc/moodle35ulpgc/theme/adaptable/README.txt

 Manoj Solanki (Coventry University)

-NOTE: This Adaptable version is compatible with moodle 3.5.3 and higher ONLY.
-For older versions use Adaptable 1.7 or 1.3 branch.

-Change Log
+Change Log in 1.8
 ------------------------------------
-The change log is available in: https://adaptable.ws/overview/change-log
+What's new?
+- Set Adaptable styles in the new messages drawer
+- Add icons for hsuforum and customcert activities
+- Add a capability option to the Tool Menu

+Bugs fixed:
+- User menu doesn't render in correct position on test 3.6.1 system
+- Fix menus in the new Timeline block and Overview Courses
+- Buttons Font
+- Error "syntax error, unexpected end of file" in layout/secure.php

 HTML/CSS sample code for block areas
 ------------------------------------
 Here you will find some code samples to help you to customize the Info Box and the Marketing Blocks.

-You can insert any HTML tag to customize the frontpage blocks.
+You can insert any HTML tag to customize the front page blocks.
 Use a <div> tag as a main container and add the height to keep the same value in all the blocks.

 The Font Awesome icons set is available in